cleanlab/examples/README.md

 Copyright (c) 2017-2021 Cleanlab Inc.

-All files listed above and contained in this folder (https://github.com/cleanlab/cleanlab/examples) are part of cleanlab.
+All files listed above and contained in this folder (<https://github.com/cleanlab/cleanlab/examples>) are part of cleanlab.

-cleanlab is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+cleanlab is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 cleanlab is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU General Public License in cleanlab/LICENSE.
+You should have received a copy of the GNU Affero General Public License in [LICENSE](LICENSE).

-This agreement applies to this version and all previous versions of cleanlab.